-- (i) both the Demolition Permits and the Demolition Extension Notices granted to GZ Zheng Da are legally valid permit and notice, respectively, despite their legal defects; - (ii) the Yuexiu Government, the Yuexiu Court, the Guangzhou Court and the Property Bureau all accept GZ Zheng Da as a separate legal entity as well as a qualified litigant (適格訴訟主體); - (iii) GZ Zheng Da remains as the Qualified Person and the Qualified Contractor and therefore is eligible to proceed the demolition and relocation activities as empowered by the Demolition Permit; - (iv) the purported authority of the Alleged Liquidator is derived from the Purported Court Order which is invalid and void (as elaborated in the section headed "Alleged Liquidation Provisional Filed" above); - (v) the capacity of the Alleged Liquidator does not exist until and when Guoding suspends the legal representative of GZ Zheng Da; - (vi) the Alleged Liquidator technically cannot co-exist with GZ Zheng Da to engage in same business activities; - (vii) a liquidator is not empowered to engage in the businesses other than those specified under Clause 184 of Companies Law of People's Republic of China (中華人民共和國公司法), which does not include demolition and relocation businesses; - (viii) a liquidator does not possess the pre-requisite qualifications (特定資質) and hands-on expertise in demolition and relocation businesses as required under the provisions of the Demolition Management Rules; and - (ix) the Purported Court Order (without prejudice on its legally) fundamentally does not provide that "the demolition activities should be executed by the liquidation group".
+- (v) the capacity of the Alleged Liquidator does not exist until and when Guoding supersedes the legal representative of GZ Zheng Da; - (vi) the Alleged Liquidator technically cannot co-exist with GZ Zheng Da to engage in same business activities; - (vii) a liquidator is not empowered to engage in the businesses other than those specified under Clause 184 of Companies Law of People's Republic of China (中華人民共和國公司法), which does not include demolition and relocation businesses; - (viii) a liquidator does not possess the pre-requisite qualifications (特定資質) and hands-on expertise in demolition and relocation businesses as required under the provisions of the Demolition Management Rules; and - (ix) the Purported Court Order (without prejudice on its legality) fundamentally does not provide that "the demolition activities should be executed by the liquidation group".

-Since 2014, both the Demolition Permit and the Demolition Extension Notice renewed every subsequent year, including the latest one renewed in December 2019, contained the New Clauses.
+Since 2014, both the Demolition Permit and the Demolition Extension Notice renewed every subsequent year, including the latest one renewed in December 2020, contained the New Clauses.
 GZ Zheng Da continued to proceed the demolition and relocation activities as usual.